SovereignCloudStack/k8s-cluster-api-provider/README.md

   recreation of the management server (and thus also not the recreation of your managed workload clusters), but can be applied with calling `create_cluster.sh` again to the workload clusters.
-* The installaton of the openstack integration, cinder CSI, metrics server and nginx ingress controller is done via the ``bin/apply_*.sh`` scripts that are called from ``create_cluster.sh``.
+* The installation of the openstack integration, cinder CSI, metrics server and nginx ingress controller is done via the ``bin/apply_*.sh`` scripts that are called from ``create_cluster.sh``.
 You can manually call them as well -- they take the cluster name as argument.
 (It's better to just call `create_cluster.sh`